Parity Quantum Optimization: Encoding Constraints: Introduction

 \section{Introduction}

-Side conditions to optimization problems are crucial for many problems that are encountered in science, technology, and industry, ranging from scheduling problems to quantum chemistry \cite{farhi_quantum_2001,allouche_computational_2014,GravelPRE2008,neukart_traffic_2017, rieffel_case_2015,hebrard_constraint_2010,johnson_quantum_2011_manufacturing_spins,cao_solving_2017}.
-Developing algorithms that solve these problems is notoriously harder compared to their unconstrained counterparts.
-Quantum computing as a new paradigm of computing that aims at enhancing optimization algorithms by making use of quantum phenomena may improve upon existing algorithms.
-However, quantum computers are limited in fidelity, control, and connectivity \cite{arute2019quantum,bernien2017probing,KochPRAChargeInsensitive2007,saffman2010quantum,henriet2020quantum,bloch2008many} which makes encoding of optimization problems one of the current grand challenges in the field.
-Side conditions are an additional complication to the encoding challenge.
-They are typically encoded via large energy penalties \cite{bian_mapping_2016, douglass_constructing_2015, lucas_ising_2014}, which introduce an additional energy scale to the computation, making algorithms, such as QAOA or adiabatic quantum computing \cite{nishimori98, ArnabDas_RMP2008, hauke_perspectives_2020}, less efficient.
+Constraints to optimization problems are crucial for many problems that are encountered in science, technology, and industry, ranging from scheduling problems to quantum chemistry~\cite{farhi_quantum_2001,allouche_computational_2014,GravelPRE2008,neukart_traffic_2017, rieffel_case_2015,hebrard_constraint_2010,johnson_quantum_2011_manufacturing_spins,cao_solving_2017}.
+Quantum computing as a new paradigm of computing, which aims, among other things, at enhancing optimization algorithms by making use of quantum phenomena, may improve upon existing algorithms to solve these kinds of problems.
+However, quantum computers are limited in coherence, control, and connectivity~\cite{arute2019quantum,bernien2017probing,KochPRAChargeInsensitive2007,saffman2010quantum,henriet2020quantum,bloch2008many} which makes encoding of optimization problems one of the current grand challenges in the field.
+Constraints are an additional complication to the encoding challenge and they are typically encoded via large energy penalties~\cite{bian_mapping_2016, douglass_constructing_2015, lucas2014ising} given as quadratic terms leading to fully connected interactions.
+These penalties introduce an additional energy scale and in most cases additional qubits and couplings to the computation, making algorithms, such as the quantum approximate optimization algorithm (QAOA)~\cite{farhi2014quantum} or quantum annealing~\cite{nishimori98, ArnabDas_RMP2008, hauke_perspectives_2020}, less efficient.
+Some recent works~\cite{a12040077, ItayHenPRApplied2016, ItayHenPRA2016} present more efficient quantum annealing methods to solve problems with linear equality constraints, which are pure sums over single spin variables, while the penalty method is applicable for general equality and inequality constraints.
+Reference~\cite{hadfield2019QAOA} gets rid of penalty terms in the QAOA by extending it to the quantum alternating operator ansatz, introducing a tailored mixing Hamiltonian for each constrained optimization problem specifically.